Many years ago

 O to fade!
 To pass!
 To sleep!
 To die!

-Perchance some alternate reality
+perchance some alternate reality

-Is all my melancholy does seek.
+is all my grim alienation does seek.

 The thunderclap of Tawhiri raging

-Nor silence a loving fool's exhortations
+silence not a loving fool's complaint,

 My heart alas, divided against itself,

-Knows not what to say or what to feel,
+knows not what to say or what to feel,

-And with ponderous words recited
+and with ponderous words recited

-I'm forced your resting place to kneel:
+I'm forced your resting place to kneel.

 Some final absolutions shared alone -

-Who I am, and have been judged enough
+I am, and have been judged enough

-We are but the quick and the dead;
+We are but the quick and the dead,

-And, just or unjust, no keeper of time!
+and, just or unjust, no keeper of time!

-O tell, what sin was imputed to you?
+O tell what sin was imputed to you,

-What concealed unspoken law or crime?
+what concealed divine law or crime,

-And what palsy so dark the lamps
+and what palsy so dark the lamps

-Of Heaven and Earth burn less bright?
+of Heaven and Earth burn less bright;

-Do we in this realm find peace,
+ask do we in this realm find peace

-Or is Death's victory our only respite?
+or is Death's victory our only respite?

-Nay, I no longer exhume the past -
+Nay, I no longer exhume the past,

-It rebukes all my searching questions.
+it rebukes all my searching questions.

 From umbilical dawn to end of days

-I failed you - I added unto your woe:
+I failed you - I added unto your woe -

-In life and death there comes a time
+in life and death there comes a time

-When to hold on and when to let go
+when to hold on and when to let go

 May your life and times early passed

-Live on in the heart that lives in me:
+live on in the heart that lives in me,

-For in all the silent screams below
+for in all the silent screams below

-Is mine own howl in mine own vanity!
+is mine own howl in mine own vanity!